 The advent of diesel locomotives and the construction of a new line to the North saw an end to the days when the steam trains stopped at Boondi to refill their water tanks.

-The water catchment system at Boondi is similar to numerous other catchment systems on granite outcrops in western Australia.
-It consists of perimeter walls and rock-lined channels that direct rainfall runoff into a storage reservoir.
-Generally the storage reservoirs were roofed to slow down evaporation.
+The water catchment system at Boondi is similar to numerous other catchment systems on granite outcrops in Western Australia.
+It consists of perimeter harvest walls and rock-lined channels that direct rainfall runoff into a storage reservoir.
+Generally the storage reservoirs were roofed to slow down evaporation and today the support posts can still be seen in a few of the various reservoirs